Antares0982/ssrJSON/README.md

 ### Build From Source

-Since ssrJSON utilizes LLVM's vectorization extensions, it requires compilation with Clang and cannot be compiled in GCC or MSVC environments.
+Since ssrJSON utilizes LLVM's vectorization extensions, it requires compilation with Clang and cannot be compiled in GCC or pure MSVC environments.
 On Windows, `clang-cl` can be used for this purpose.
 Build can be easily done by the following commands (make sure CMake, Clang and Python are already installed)

 ```bash
 # On Linux: